scaleway/serverless-examples/jobs/registry-version-based-retention/README.md

 # Scaleway Container Registry Tag Cleaner

-This project aims to clean up Scaleway Container Registry tags to keep only the N latest tags for each image.
-It is useful for managing disk space and keeping the registry organized.
+This project aims to clean up Scaleway Container Registry tags to keep only the N latest tags for each image, which is useful for managing disk space and organizing the registry.

 ## Requirements